The Gaussian free field in interlacing particle systems: Abstract

 \section{Abstract}

 We show that if an interlacing particle system in a two-dimensional lattice is a determinantal point process, and the correlation kernel can be expressed as a double integral with certain technical assumptions, then the moments of the fluctuations of the height function converge to that of the Gaussian free field.
-In particular, we examine a specific particle system that was previously studied in \cite{kn:BK} and compute the corresponding Green's function.
+In particular, this shows that a previously studied random surface growth model with a reflecting wall has Gaussian free field fluctuations.